1vanchuck/pjsip-2.15.1-library-universal-macOS/README.md

 Hello everyone,

-This repository contains my attempt at building a macOS application using this PJSIP library.
+This repository contains my attempt at building a macOS application using the PJSIP library.
 I wanted to share my experience to help others who might be considering a similar path.

+Inside this repository, you will find the PJSIP library provided in several formats: as a universal binary for macOS, and as separate libraries pre-compiled for both Apple Silicon and Intel architectures.

 While PJSIP is a powerful and flexible library, integrating it directly into a modern macOS application (especially with Swift/SwiftUI) presents significant challenges.
 It requires writing a custom C/Objective-C wrapper, which is a complex, time-consuming, and potentially expensive task that demands a high level of expertise.